ViCE-model/ViCE-model/README.md

 The training and evaluation code is implemented within two the frameworks VISSL and MMSegmentation.
 Follow the instructions bellow to install both frameworks with included modifications for running ViCE **using the code provided in this repository**.

 First initialize an environment of your choice using Python 3.8.
+For example

 ```
 $ conda create -n vice python=3.8
+or
+$ pyenv virtualenv 3.8.10 vice
+$ source .pyenv/versions/vice/bin/activate
 ```

 Clone the git repository